tushar-sharma/tushar-sharma.github.io/_posts/2015-12-26-arch-linux.md

 I finally divorced `Windows` soon after I fell in love with Linux.
 Ubuntu was my first love.
 I met her on `Distrowatch`.
 But she spoke no English.
 So I spent hours gawking at her sleaky terminal trying to learn her language, `bash`.

 Soon I flirted with others; Mint came but reminded me of my ex, Fedora had a different `yum`, BSD couldn't agree on my license, Debian was old schooled.
 Few months ago, I discovered grey hair on my head and decided to settle down.
-So I started looking for someone who was simple yet thinking man's crumpet.
+So I started looking for someone who was simple yet was a thinking man's crumpet.
 Little did I know that I would stumble upon Arch Linux<!-- truncate_here -->

 <p>Tags: {% for tag in page.tags %} <a class="mytag" href="/tag/{{ tag }}" title="View posts tagged with &quot;{{ tag }}&quot;">{{ tag }}</a>  {% if forloop.last != true %} {% endif %} {% endfor %} </p>